Things To Keep In Mind when Dating Someone with PTSD

 Don't Neglect the Social Aspect

-Encourage the person you care about to continue the same activities that he or she used to enjoy doing, especially those involving other people, such as dancing or playing sports.
+As their partner, encourage the person you care about to continue the same activities that he or she used to enjoy doing, especially those involving other people, such as dancing or playing sports.
 Let your partner know that you are there to support them, and don't try to force them to take on more than they can handle.

-Practice Appropriate Communication
+Use Appropriate Communication

 Aim to Create a Safe Environment